mettoclara/LEAD-NGO/README.md

-# BadlaavFoundation-NGO-Website
+# LEAD Foundation-NGO-Website

-This project aims at being a complete, end-to-end solution for the functioning of a Dehradun based NGO, Badlaav Foundation, which is a not-for-profit organization founded in order to improve the lives and livelihoods of people from the vulnerable, marginalized and under-developed sections of the society.
-This single-page landing website was created to increase the awareness of the NGO (Badlaav Founadation) and reach as much people as possible.
-It was essential to have global presence that is to have online presence.
+To be the leading NGO in Provision of innovative sustainable technologies, Promote ICT and access to health care and Education to enhance Rural
+Development

-Link to the Website - [Bdalaav Foundation Website](https://anshumansrivastava108.github.io/BadlaavFoundation-NGO-Website/)
+Link to the Website - [Lead Foundation Website](https://mettoclara.github.io/LEAD-NGO/)

 ### Technologies Used: